 Through the generosity of its donors, the College is able to offer financial assistance to young men and women who would otherwise not be able to attend.
 Nevertheless, the financial resources of the College are limited, and financial aid can be offered only on the basis of demonstrated financial need as determined by the College.
 Students and families are therefore expected to make a maximum effort to cover the cost of tuition plus room and board from their own resources.
 If, after assessing his resources, a student finds his financial means insufficient, he should apply to the Financial Aid Office for assistance.

-The College will try to meet the demonstrated financial need of each student with a program of loans, Service Scholarship (work-study), and grants.
+The College will try to meet the demonstrated financial need of each student with a program of loans, work-study, and grants.

 For more detailed information, see the menu on the right-hand side of this page.

 Financial aid is assistance to students in meeting the Cost of Attendance (COA) at Thomas Aquinas College.
 The “Cost of Attendance” includes tuition, room and board, books, transportation, and miscellaneous expenses related to the current academic year.

 Any student accepted into the College may receive aid to meet demonstrated financial need.